yasifipo/yasifipo/README.md

 *  tags: optional.
 If set to False, tags are not displayed
 *  content (not part of yaml): will be displayed in chapter page
 *  redirect (str or tab) : urls redirected to url by 301 redirection
+*  layout: optional.
+Set the layout (in templates/prez folder).
+If not set, default is used

 ## any prez file
 *  slug: mandatory, url part of the current presentation